-Obon is one of the most important time for Japanese.
+Obon is one of the most important times for Japanese.
 It is carried out in the mid-August, and several events and festivals are organized nationwide.
 It is believed that the spirits of their ancestors come back to their family, and they spend a peaceful time together.
 They welcome the spirits with a special fire called Mukaebi on August 13th, and send them back with Okuribi on August 16th.
-Since a number of companies and schools have a long holiday during the time, many people can go back their hometown or go on a long trip.
+Since a number of companies and schools have a long holiday during this time, many people can go back to their hometown or go on a long trip.
 You had better avoid traveling to Japan during the Obon season, as popular tourist destinations get incredibly packed with crowds!

 Respect for the Aged Day

 On the third Monday of September, there is a national holiday called Respect for the Aged Day.
 It is to show their respect for the elderly and honor them, especially their own grandparents.
-On the day, people visit their parents or grandparents and give them special gifts or tell their appreciation.
+On this day, people visit their parents or grandparents and give them special gifts or tell their appreciation.

-Culture Day is held on November 3rd, and it is a birthday of emperor Mitsuhito, also known as the Japanese emperor during the Meiji period.
+Culture Day is held on November 3rd, and it is the birthday of emperor Mitsuhito, also known as the Japanese emperor during the Meiji period.
 It aims to promote cultural activities, and several art festivals are held on the day.
 The Order of Culture, an honorable award is given to those who contributed to the development of culture and society in various fields.
 The ceremony is held at the imperious palace, and it is recognized as one of the most prestigious awards in Japan.

 Labor Thanksgiving Day

 Labor Thanksgiving Day is a national holiday on November 23rd.
 It was established in 1948 to show their gratitude for the dedication and hard work for society, and appreciate the production of the year.
-It originates from traditional Japanese festival called Niiname-sai, a ritual to celebrate the great harvest of the year.
+It originates from a traditional Japanese festival called Niiname-sai, a ritual to celebrate the great harvest of the year.

 Christmas in Japan

 How do you celebrate Christmas in your country?
 There are various ways to celebrate the special day in each country based on the custom and religion.
 In Japan, people usually have cakes and fried chicken on Christmas Day.
 Some spend the special time with their friends or partners, not with their family.
 Decorated Christmas trees with festive ornaments and brightly illuminated streets can be seen everywhere.
-Cities are full of cheerful songs and shops selling products on a special discount, there are even some christmas markets in the cities like Tokyo.
+Cities are full of cheerful songs and shops selling products on a special discount, there are even some Christmas markets in cities like Tokyo.
 Some of them might sound familiar to you, but others may not.
-People enjoy Christmas on their unique way regardless of religious backgrounds or nationalities.
+People enjoy Christmas in their unique way regardless of religious backgrounds or nationalities.